M66B/FairEmail/FAQ.md

 The error *...
 Failed to load IMAP envelope ...* is caused by a bug in the IMAP server of your provider.
 One or more messages could not be retrieved due to an unrecoverable error in the IMAP protocol.

+The error *Account not found* means that a previously selected Gmail account was not found anymore, see also [this FAQ](#user-content-faq136).

+The error *No token on refresh* means that no token was returned on refreshing the authentication of Gmail account, see also [this FAQ](#user-content-faq136).

 See [here](https://linux.die.net/man/3/connect) for what error codes like EHOSTUNREACH and ETIMEDOUT mean.

 Possible causes are: